knowledge and learning

-- The fuma paper is accepted in Journal of the Operational Research Society
+- The febama paper is published in the International Journal of Forecasting

-- The Dejavu paper is accepted in the Journal of Business Research
+- The darima paper is published in the International Journal of Forecasting

 Welcome to Dr. Yanfei Kang and Feng Li’s Lab — KLLAB (pronounced as [col·lab], meaning collaborating).
 A lab for knowledge and learning.